MeldrumJon/Quiet-Pomodoro-Timer/README.md

 ## Let Arduino Find the User Libraries

-You must make symbolic links in ~/Documents/Arduino/Libraries to the folders in lib/
+Make symbolic links in ~/Documents/Arduino/Libraries to the folders in lib/